About the employee experience

 Role: Sr. UX Designer, reassigned to Design Standards aka 'Design Center of Excellence'

-The AT&T UX design organization enjoyed a period of clarity, cohesion and confidence through a rock-solid design system and style guide, which thrived even after the exit of our very capable VP of UX in April of 2016.
+The AT&T UX design organization enjoyed a period of clarity, cohesion and confidence through a robust and evolving design system and style guide, which thrived even after the exit of our very capable VP of UX in April of 2016.
 In July 2015, AT&T acquired Directv for $67.1B, and in October 2016, AT&T announced the deal to acquire Time Warner, which was formalized June 2018 for $84.5B.

 Thereafter, announcements of a pending reorg began, UX succumbed to a long transition of interim design leadership, and eventually our design system, design standards team, and style guide were effectively shut down.